erinmaus/slick/README.md

 * `item`, `entity`, `shape`: The item, entity, and shape of the moving entity.
 * `other`, `otherEntity`, `otherShape`: The item, entity, and shape of the entity we collided with.
 * `response`: The name of the collision response handler that resolved this collision.
-* `normal.x. normal.y`: The surface normal of the collision.
+* `normal.x, normal.y`: The surface normal of the collision.
+This normal comes from an edge of `otherShape`.
+* `alternateNormal.x, alternateNormal.y`: The other surface normal of the collision.
+This normal comes from an edge of `shape`.
 * `depth`: The penetration depth.
 Usually this is 0 since collisions are swept, but other methods that return `slick.worldQueryResponse` for overlapping objects might have a `depth` value greater than zero.
 * `offset.x, offset.y`: The offset from the current position to the new position.
 * `touch.x, touch.y`: This is the sum of the current position before impact and `offset.x, offset.y`